javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/10-class-inheritance/3-class-extend-object/task.md

 */!*
 ```

-So, is it correct to say that `"class Rabbit extends Object"` does exactly the same as `"class Rabbit"`, or not?

-Will it work?
+But if we spell it out explicitly like `"class Rabbit extends Object"`, then the result would be different from a simple `"class Rabbit"`?

+What's the difference?

+Here's an example of such code (it doesn't work -- why? fix it?):

 ```js
 class Rabbit extends Object {